owenstrength/LethalCompanyMod/README.md

-# LethalCompanyTemplate
+# Evil Loot Bug
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+A mod using BepInEx 5 Plugin
+Lootbug will steal you and run away with you